 - Delegate, who will serve a two-year term

 - Member At-large, who will serve a two-year term

 Nomination forms are due June 1, 2014.
 After this date, nominations will be accepted only on June 6 during the AMA-YPS Annual Assembly Meeting.
 Terms of office will begin at the close of the Annual Meeting.

 Candidate profiles will be posted to the website as nominations are received by the AMA-YPS.
 A full set of candidate materials will be available to the delegates to the AMA-YPS prior to the Annual Meeting.

-Young physicians with an interest in women's health and professional issues for women physicians can apply to be the Young Physicians Section (YPS) Representative on the Women Physicians Congress (WPC) Governing Council.
-One of the goals of the AMA-WPC is to increase the number of women physicians in leadership roles and strengthen the voice of women in organized medicine.
-The YPS Representative is one of seven positions on the AMA-WPC Governing Council, and serves a two-year term with a two-term maximum.
+Young physicians with an interest in women's health and professional issues for women physicians can apply to be the Young Physicians Section (YPS) Representative on the Women Physicians Section (WPS) Governing Council.
+One of the goals of the AMA-WPS is to increase the number of women physicians in leadership roles and strengthen the voice of women in organized medicine.
+The YPS Representative is one of eight positions on the AMA-WPS Governing Council, and serves a two-year term with a two-term maximum.
 Applications for this position will be accepted beginning in January 2014.